k-e-s-h-a-v/aku_result_bot/README.md

 # aku_result_bot
+* See the code in action at https://youtu.be/zvbGDKj6_os
 * I created a simple python program to check the results of my friends.
 * python modules used:
   1. urllib